-A credit tenant lease (CTL) is a form of commercial real estate financing in which a loan is given for a property with a long-term lease (usually 10+ years), typically held by a nationally recognized tenant with a high credit rating.
+A credit tenant lease (CTL) is a form of commercial real estate financing in which a loan is given for a property with a long-term lease (usually 10+ years), and is typically held by a nationally-recognized tenant with a high credit rating.
 This usually includes large regional or national companies, as well as government tenants.
 To qualify, tenants generally must have a credit rating between AAA and BBB-minus.
 Due to the additional security of having a high-credit tenant, lenders are often significantly more flexible when it comes to loan terms for CTLs.

 CTLs are typically negotiated as triple net (NNN) leases, in which a tenant is responsible for most or all repair and maintenance (R&M) costs.
 However, credit tenant leases are sometimes arranged as double net (NN) leases, which can increase cash on cash returns for a landlord, but will increase their overall risk, especially as a property grows older.
 Credit tenant lease loans are typically coterminous (i.e. ending at the same time) as the lease itself.